aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `enable_partial_governance_voting`

 Enable partial governance voting on a stake pool.
-The voter of this stake pool will be managed by this module.
-The existing voter will be replaced.
+The voter of this stake pool will be managed by this module.<br/> The existing voter will be replaced.
 The function is permissionless.

 <pre><code>public entry fun enable_partial_governance_voting(pool_address: address)<br/></code></pre>